Elotuzumab – Uses, Dosage, Side Effects, Interaction

 Dose Adjustments

-• If the dose of one drug in the regimen is delayed, interrupted, or discontinued, the treatment with the other drugs may continue as scheduled; however, if dexamethasone is delayed or discontinued, the decision on whether to administer elotuzumab should be based on clinical judgment (i.e., risk of hypersensitivity).
+• If the dose of one drug in the regimen is delayed, interrupted, or discontinued, the treatment with the other drugs may continue as scheduled; however, if dexamethasone is delayed or discontinued, the decision on whether to administer elotuzumab should be based on judgment (i.e., risk of hypersensitivity).

 • If a Grade 2 or higher infusion reaction occurs, interrupt the infusion and institute appropriate medical measures.
 Upon resolution to Grade 1 or lower, restart elotuzumab at 0.5 mL per minute and gradually increase at a rate of 0.5 mL per minute every 30 minutes as tolerated to the rate at which the infusion reaction occurred.
-Resume the escalation regimen if there is no recurrence of the infusion reaction.
+Resume the escalation regimen if there is no of the infusion reaction.

 • Dose delays and modifications for dexamethasone, pomalidomide, and lenalidomide should be performed as recommended in their Prescribing Information.